Kenneth732/React-Help-Queue/README.md

 # Help Queue
 name of this application is name Queue
 # Go live:
-to go live you can use yarn start or npm start
+to go live you can use yarn start or npm start: http://localhost:3000/
 # Passing Props
 We can pass props down to a child component using JSX tags.
 Let's update the TicketList.js component so it can pass props to its child Ticket.js component: